bigsnarfdude/CloudTrailViewer/README.md

 Like loading files from the local filesystem loading large amounts of files can cause problems.

 #### Adding AWS API Credentials
 To load files from a S3 bucket you need to provide a set of AWS API credentials that have the relevant permissions to read files from the bucket.

-You do this via the Preferences.
+Once the application is up and running you can add your account, key, and secret key via GUI:

+`Preferences`

 On the AWS tab of the Preferences Dialog click the + button in the top section (AWS Accounts) and enter your information.
 You will need to provide the following: